All Episodes

 And on a global stage, it's quite embarrassing, to be honest.

-Hey, finding out that your social security number has been compromised, it can be paralyzing for people, but if you act quickly, you can help protect yourself from identity theft.
+Hey, finding out that your social security number has been compromised, it can be paralyzing for people.

 We're all subject to it.

-It is important to understand how cybercrime, identity theft are impacting people's lives, and lots of places can accidentally expose your personal information.
+It is important to understand how cybercrime, identity theft are impacting people's lives.

-Now that's why LifeLock will monitor millions of data points every second for any risk to your identity.
+Now, that's why LifeLock will monitor millions of data points every second for any risk to your identity.

-For example, someone takes out a loan in your name, crimes committed by thieves pretending to be you, and if God forbid you become a victim of identity theft, they will provide a dedicated US-based restoration specialist that will fix it for you guaranteed.
+And if, God forbid, you become a victim of identity theft, they will provide a dedicated U.S.-based restoration specialist that will fix it for you guaranteed.

 Anyway, protect your good name, your finances, your reputation.

-Go to lifelog.com today or call 1-800 lifelog.
+Go to lifelock.com today or call 1-800-Lifelock.

 You'll get 40% off your first year if you use the promo code Hannity.

-1-800 lifeloglifelock.com, promo code HANADY, 40% off.
+1-800-LIFELOCK, lifelock.com, promo code Hannity, 40% off.

-The final hour of the Sean Hannity Show is up next.
+More of the Sean Hannity Show is up next.

 Hang on for Sean's conservative solutions.

-You know, you're a health and wellness expert, and I as the last 14 years I began my journey embracing health, wellness, fitness, and now I'm really addressing nutrition.
+You know, you're a health and wellness expert, and I, as the last 14 years, I began my journey embracing health, wellness, fitness, and now I'm really addressing nutrition.

 Now I do it four or five days a week.

-Uh I changed my diet completely.
+I changed my diet completely.

-Um although the more muscle I build, uh it is much harder.
+I've been able to keep it off, although the more muscle I build, it is much harder.

-Like I'm not I'm not gonna be perfect, Caroline.
+I'm not going to be perfect, Caroline.

 I'm just warning you now.

-I'm only so much I can do, but I hate to see people get older and gain weight and ha are pre-diabetic, uh, which can impact their cardiac health, which can cause strokes and cause cancer.
+I'm only so much I can do, but I hate to see people get older and gain weight and are pre-diabetic, which can impact their cardiac health, which can cause strokes and cause cancer.

-and and then I look at the food.
+And then I look at the food.

-Why why why won't Europe import American dare uh food?
+Why won't Europe import American food?

-Well, it's hormones and it's pesticides.
+It's hormones and its pesticides.

 It's that simple.